 He adds,“On the other hand, because the money is so good in TV, with the trade-off being that you're generally a cog in a larger machine, serving someone else's vision, working with characters and a world someone else made up, it made me feel even more strongly that, in my playwriting, there was absolutely no reason to ever do anything other than exactly what I wanted to do.
 If I'm going to be paid almost nothing to make something that, relatively speaking, almost no one is going to see, I might as well execute my own vision.”

 5. Departures (Disruptions)

-But even those performers who want to make a career in the theater also have to make a living.
+But even those performers who want to make a career in the theatre also have to make a living.
 “It’s really difficult to cast a play in New York during pilot season, which I think is around February and March,” says Washburn.
 “All these actors go out to L.A.
 I hear ‘I’d love to audition for your play, but…’”

 The effect is less obvious for playwrights than performers, but, says Washburn, “when you’re writing for television, you’re not writing a play.
-It remains to be seen whether some of the theater writers who left for TV will come back.”
+It remains to be seen whether some of the theatre writers who left for TV will come back.”

 6. Celebrity Casting

 The term “stunt casting” was coined for cameos or “guest appearances” by celebrities (usually movie stars) in television shows.
 It is a term almost always used pejoratively when describing the increasing practice of hiring celebrities (usually television or movie stars) to perform in a play or musical.